vstanyshevskyy/obobruiko/content/resources/enjoyable-activities-catalogue.md

     text: >-
       Activity scheduling is a therapeutic technique designed to boost your mood and decrease loneliness.
-The key is to find activities that are enjoyable and meaningful for you and add them to your daily/weekly or monthly routine.
+The key is to find activities that are enjoyable and meaningful for you and plan when you will do them.

+      Instruction:

+      1. Read through this catalogue

+      2. Pick the activities you like (or get inspired and come up with your own)

+      3. Add it to your calendar

+      4. Enjoy the process when doing it
 ---